yayoimizuha/yayoimizuha/README.md

 # Yayoi Mizuha (弥生　水葉) - @yayoimizuha

+## About Me

 Hi I'm Yayoi Mizuha a high school student at "[Tokyo Tech High School of Science and Technology](https://www.hst.titech.ac.jp/)".

+> To do is to be.
+>
+> ​						Socrates

+If you go through each day without effort, you won't get a new tomorrow.
+Don't give up to make effort,the results will come.

 ## Interest